Frequently asked questions

 Your monthly High-Speed Data resets on the same day as your monthly billing statement date.
 At that time, your High-Speed Data usage is reset to zero.

 Latency is the time it takes for data to travel from one point to another.
 In other words, it’s the time – or you could say the delay in time – for data to reach its destination.
 Low latency is good.
-High latency is considered annoying.
+High latency is can be frustrating.

 There are many factors that contribute to network latency, and latency also varies by technology.
 In general, latency can be an issue with satellite internet service simply due to the distance the data needs to travel.
 The reason older versions of satellite internet service were slower has more to do with the older technology rather than with latency itself.